questdb/mindsdb-tutorial/README.md

     questdb/mindsdb:latest
 ```

-The container takes about 10 seconds to become responsive, logs can be followed in the terminal:
+The container is run as user `quest`.
+It takes about 10 seconds to become responsive, logs can be followed in the terminal:

 ```shell
 docker logs -f qmdb